Number of credits allocated: 6 ECTS Credits

 (b) Preferences on lotteries.

 (c) Expected Utility Rule and von Neumann-Morgenstern utility functions.
-Ordinal and cardinal
+Ordinal and cardinal utility functions.

 (d) Uncertainty and paradoxes (Allais, Elsberg etc.).